 - If they are not collected please leave them out.
 They will be collected as soon as it safe to do so.
 Saturdays and Sundays may also be used to catch up collections where possible.

 - If we have not emptied your bin for more than one collection, bagged side waste will be taken from beside that bin on the next scheduled collection.

-The roads may be too dangerous to bring a 20 tonne truck along and could put pedestrians, children, other vehicles and our own crew at risk.
+The roads may be too dangerous to bring bin lorries along and could put pedestrians, children, other vehicles and our own crew at risk.
 Even though the road appears clear the pathways may be dangerous for our crews to collect bins.
 An increase in parked cars on streets during bad weather can also stop vehicles getting into or out of a street safely.

 Advice regarding waste and recycling in the event of a service disruption: